loganhartford/portfolio-site/_mechatronicsprojects/(0) WeedWarden.md

 {% include elements/video.html id="zaWzhWqcslc" %}

-The team was in a rush to get the system to me before they left for reading week, so the robot didn't have any tires on the wheels yet.
+The team was in a rush to get the system to me before they left for the long weekend, so the robot didn't have any tires on the wheels yet.

 ### Improving Indoor Computer Vision Performance
 To boost model reliability, we needed more indoor data.
 Moving the system by hand was tedious, so after adding stick-on weather strips to the wheels for grip, I quickly collected 400 images of fake dandelions in various positions.